What is the 2020 #focuscuttingsewalong?

 - Just over half-way through the year I’ll organise a group quilt to reflect on the sewalong for that year.
 Participation in the group quilt involves sending me (the host) a houses block based on a theme (yet to be decided).
 This is entirely voluntary – you can 100% take part in the sewalong without taking part in the group quilt!
 This is just an added extra because it is nice to have a tangible object as a reflection of our year of creating and sewing together!

-- Taking part also involves using the hashtag #fussycuttingsewalong on any posts related to your fussycuttingsewalong journey (this might be fabric shopping, placement advice, joining advice, progress photos and, of course, your houses blocks) as well as tagging me into your posts with the houses blocks.
+- Taking part also involves using the hashtag #focuscuttingsewalong (previously #fussycuttingsewalong) on any posts related to your sewalong journey (this might be fabric shopping, placement advice, joining advice, progress photos and, of course, your houses blocks) as well as tagging me into your posts with the houses blocks.
 Using the hashtag helps people to support and encourage one another.
 Tagging me into your post as @naomialicec helps people to know who to ask questions to if they’re interested in taking part.
 Keep reading for more tips on using Instagram (and the difference between using hashtags # and tagging people with @).

 - You could also use an additional hashtag to track your own progress throughout the year!
-So, if I wanted all of my houses blocks to be visible under the same hashtag I would use #fussycuttingsewalong but I would also use #naomisfussycuttingsewalong (my name is Naomi!) so that I can track my own progress under one hashtag!
+So, if I wanted all of my houses blocks to be visible under the same hashtag I would use #focuscuttingsewalong but I would also use #naomisfocuscuttingsewalong (my name is Naomi!) or #FCSA2020naomi so that I can track my own progress under one hashtag!